joBr99/nspanel-lovelace-ui/README.md

 EU Model and US Model supported (in portrait and landscape orientation)

+Content of the screen is controlled by a AppDaemon Python Script installed on your HomeAssistant Instance.

+(or a TypeScript on your ioBroker Instance in case you are an ioBroker User)

 ## Features

 - Entities Page with support for cover, switch, input_boolean, binary_sensor, sensor, button, number, scenes, script, input_button and light